Most601/SecondExercise/README.md

 #Convert NMEA files to CSV or KML file using python

-In this project we created a system that converting NMEA files to CSV (Comma-separated values) or KML (Keyhole Markup Language) file type using python.
+In this project we created a system that converting NMEA files to CSV (Comma-separated values) or KML (Keyhole Markup Language) file type using python language.

 **The system allows:**
 * uploading NMEA files to database (we used MySQL).